 Emotional Health Workers

 Emotional Health Workers are qualified professionals who are experienced in working with children and young people facing challenges to their emotional health.
 Like the Senior Practitioners, they will meet with children and young people in places they feel comfortable and work alongside other adults involved in supporting the child or young person.

 They will support the child or young person to explore the challenges they are facing and help them develop coping strategies and improve resilience leading to improved emotional health.

 Our Therapists are all Diploma qualified and BACP (British Association for Counselling & Psychotherapy) registered.

 A Therapist is skilled at helping a person explore their thoughts and feelings and help them deal with the challenges they are facing.
 Therapy provides a safe and confidential space for the child or young person where their problems can be shared.

 Typically, they meet the young person each week at the same time and in the same place and enable them to explore and understand the patterns, thoughts and feelings that impact on their life, and make positive changes.

 We offer appointment based sessions in schools, education settings and community venues across Kirklees, with evening and weekend appointments available.

-ChEWS is not just about one to one work, it’s also about working with children in groups.
-Groups may be run by Mental and Emotional Health Workers or Emotional Health Workers.
+ChEWS is not just about one to one work, it’s also about working with children in groups

 Group work offers the opportunity for young people to learn from and support each other and is a great way of supporting children around issues such as confidence, social skills, self-esteem or developing their ability to deal with angry feelings or behaviours and stress.